irbraun/oats/README.md

 ### Description

-`oats` is a python package created to provide functions for evaluting similarity between text, using a wide variety of approaches including natural language processing, machine learning, and semantic annotation using ontologies.
+`oats` is a python package created to provide functions for evaluting similarity between text using a wide variety of approaches including natural language processing, machine learning, and semantic annotation using ontologies.
 This package was specifically created to be used in a project to assess similarity between phenotype descriptions across plant species in order to better organize this data and make biological predictions.
 For this reason, some of the subpackages are specifically oriented towards working with biological datasets, although many of the functions are applicable outside of this domain.
 In general, the purpose of this package is to provide useful wrappers or shortcut functions on top of a number of existing packages and tools for working with biological datasets, ontologies, or natural language in order to make analysis of this kind of data easier.

 ### Setup